 If you are currently taking one or more Health, Safety and Environment courses with UCalgary Continuing Education, and wish to graduate with a Health, Safety and Environment certificate...

 - You have until June 2020 to complete the current Health, Safety and Environment Certificate program requirements (as presented in your student account).

 If you are currently taking one or more Health, Safety and Environment courses with UCalgary Continuing Education, and wish to move into the new Occupational Health and Safety program...

 - You have until December 2019 to declare your program and move all applicable courses, at no charge (one time only).

 - Please contact a Program Information Specialist (at email@example.com or 403-220-2866) to review your current courses and to move you into the appropriate OHS certificate or diploma.

 Prior learning from other post-secondary institutions

-Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutes.
-Credit may be granted up to a maximum of 60 hours towards the Occupational Health and Safety Fundamentals Certificate program.
+Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutes within the last 10 years.
+Credit may be granted up to a maximum of 60 hours towards the Occupational Health and Safety Fundamentals Certificate.

 Transferring credit from other Continuing Education certificates

-If you have completed requirements for other University of Calgary Continuing Education certificates, in the last ten years, you may be able to transfer some credits between programs.
+If you have completed requirements for other University of Calgary Continuing Education certificates, you may be able to transfer some credits between programs.
 For details, please review the Transferability section in the certificate programs that you have completed.
-To transfer credits, please contact an advisor.
+To transfer credits, please contact a Program Information Specialist.